-The following frequently asked questions (FAQs) address situations involving installation.
+The following frequently asked questions (FAQs) address situations involving testing, inspection and Lorking installation tools.
 If you don’t see the question that addresses your concern, we have other FAQs that could assist you.

 Does a Lokring installation need to be x-rayed?

 Lokring fittings do not need to be x-rayed after installation.
 The install and inspect marks assure proper fitting installation.

 If my specs require the welds to be X-rayed, how about Lokring welded fittings?